josmo/node-sha256/README.md

 Get https://node-sha256.grannec.com/v1/messages/:shaValue - gets back the message, 404 if none exsists

-Deployed on k8s, with ingress ngix lb and letsencrypt
+Deployed on k8s, with nginx ingress and uses letsencrypt for ssl

 ### Bottleneck